ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/techinformation.md

 ### Upload/Download Speed

-The following process describes how files are uploaded to, or downloaded from, the FASTdrive application and the security measures employed;
+The following process describes how files are uploaded to, or downloaded from, the FastDrive application and the security measures employed;
 * Client requests a file.
 * A prepare message is sent by the ShareFile web application or API servers in the SaaS application tier to the StorageZone hosting the file.
 The location of the file is stored in the SaaS application tier database, accessed by the ShareFile web application and API servers.
 * A hash-based message authentication code (HMAC) based on the Shared Key used to establish a trust relation between the SaaS application tier and StorageZone, is sent as part of the prepare message and is validated by the StorageZone Controller.